How do you vote in the Municipal elections?

 Obtaining a voting pass

 If you are eligible to vote, then your name will appear on the voter registry of your Municipality and you will automatically receive your voting pass before the elections.
-In the Netherlands, all votes are cast on paper or electronic voting boots that are found in special polling stations.
+In the Netherlands, all votes are cast on paper.

 To be able to vote, you need to visit a polling station.
 In order to prove that you are eligible to vote, you have to bring the following: